buzzm/redact/README.md

 redact walks javascript objects and substitutes or removes values.
 Redaction is done in-place but the ref to the input is returned as a convenience.

-*  The redaction specification ("spec") is an array of field-model pairs (an array of single name:value maps)
+The redaction specification ("spec") is an array of field-model pairs (an array of single name:value maps).
 There are two functions for different styles of field:  simple and regexp:
-1.  "simple" assumes dot-notation listing of fields
+ * "simple" assumes dot-notation listing of fields
-2.  "regexp" allows more sophisticated regular expressions to be used, but requires the caller to take care in escaping dots.
+ * "regexp" allows more sophisticated regular expressions to be used, but requires the caller to take care in escaping dots.

 The following models are available for both styles:
-1.  slx:  Substitute strings for same-length Xs (e.g. "buzz" -> "XXXX"), numbers with 999, and dates with 2001-01-01
+ *  slx:  Substitute strings for same-length Xs (e.g. "buzz" -> "XXXX"), numbers with 999, and dates with 2001-01-01
-2.  del:  Removes the entry entirely
+ *  del:  Removes the entry entirely
-3.  sub:  Substitute strings ONLY with a unique value for this field The array of fields is evaluated in order; thus, be mindful of broader regex matching patterns appearing near the front of the list.
+ *  sub:  Substitute strings ONLY with a unique value for this field

+The array of fields is evaluated in order; thus, be mindful of broader regex matching patterns appearing near the front of the list.

-*  Both styles are accessible from static methods ("one-shot") and a stateful object with context.
+Both styles are accessible from static methods ("one-shot") and a stateful object with context.

 The examples below will use this javascript object as input: